OSGeo/gdal/gdal/doc/source/drivers/vector/pdf.rst

 .. build_dependencies:: none for write support, Poppler/PoDoFo/PDFium for read support

-Refer to the :ref:`PDF raster <raster.pdf>` documentation page for common dcumentation of the raster and vector sides of the driver.
+Refer to the :ref:`PDF raster <raster.pdf>` documentation page for common documentation of the raster and vector sides of the driver.

 Driver capabilities
 -------------------